But now in September the garden has cooled, and with it

 of yet another year!
 I kindle fire

-and hold my midnight watch atop a hill.
+and hold my midnight watch atop a hill."

-- Brett Rutherford, The Grim Reaper
+- Brett Rutherford,

-those whose favorite season is autumn with its days of cloudless sky,
+those whose favorite season is autumn with its days of cloudless sky, of spacious

-detachment, for whom nature's appeal is primarily pictorial, classicists
+nature's appeal is primarily pictorial, classicists as opposed to romanticists, perhaps.

-as opposed to romanticists, perhaps.
 On such a day, one is usually

-physically exhilarated, mentally stimulated.
+excited, physically exhilarated, mentally stimulated.

-Only not much is left for the imagination.
+Only not much is left for the imagination."

 - Charlton Ogburn, Jr.

-After the leaves have fallen, we return
+"After the leaves have fallen, we return

 To a plain sense of things.
 It is as if